Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Results

-As recommended by Lancaster \textit{et al.}\cite{lancaster_action_2025}—and supported by the cancer stage distribution in Supplementary Fig.9—NLST mainly includes early-stage cancers.
-To evaluate early-stage cancers performance, Fig.\ref{fig5}e presents AUC for stage 1A ($n=81$, see also Fig.\ref{fig5}a), stage 1 (1A+1B, $n=95$) and later stages in Test1.
-The model achieved AUCs of 0.972 for stage 1A, 0.975 for stage 1, and 0.975 for later stages in Test3 (0.979, 0.981, 0.978 in Test1), significantly outperforming the mean of 4-Radiologists ($p<0.0001$).\\
+As recommended by Lancaster \textit{et al.}\cite{lancaster_action_2025}—and supported by the cancer stage distribution in Supplementary Fig.8—NLST mainly includes early-stage cancers.
+To evaluate early-stage cancers performance, Fig.\ref{fig7}e presents AUC for stage IA ($n=81$, see also Fig.\ref{fig7}a), stage I (IA+IB, $n=95$) and later stages in Test1.
+The model achieved AUCs of 0.972 for stage IA, 0.975 for stage I, and 0.975 for later stages in Test3 (0.979, 0.981, 0.978 in Test1), significantly exceeding the mean of 4-Radiologists ($p<0.0001$).\\

 Further analyses examined benign nodules in the $[4,10[$mm range that underwent unnecessary invasive procedures (e.g., biopsy-confirmed benign cases), constituting radiologist-induced FPs, with considerable patient risks and healthcare burden.
 In Test1, nine benign nodules meet this criterion.
 Using the MYI threshold, the model would have correctly classified six of these (67\%), thus holding promise for preventing unnecessary interventions.\\